 The Company's matching contribution and the retirement savings contribution vest at a rate of 20% per year.
-To the extent a participant is not 100% vested in the Company's matching contributions or retirement savings contribution, upon attainment of age 65 or termination of employment due to death or permanent disability, a participant will become 100% vested in the Company's matching contributions and retirement savings contributions.
+To the extent a participant is not 100% vested in the Company's matching contributions or retirement savings contribution, upon attainment of age 65 or termination of employment due to death or permanent disability, a participant will become 100% vested in the Company's matching contributions.
 Forfeited non-vested accounts are applied to reduce future Company contributions.